edward333-prog/DataPortfolio/README.md

 3. **Terminator Zone Potential**: The boundary regions of tidally locked planets offer unique habitability potential

 ## Visualizations
+- A chart to view the different habitable zones by star type
 ![Habitable Zone Visualization](./Visualizations/goldilocks_zone.png)

 ## Technologies Used